TryItOnline/sakura/README.md

 # Sakura

-Sakura is a golfing language.
+Sakura is a recreational programming language designed to be concise.